 Your VAT number is linked to your Economic Operator Registration and Identification.
 But this number is not the same as your VAT number.
 When you apply for your EORI number as a VAT registered business, the HMRC links all your imports to your VAT number.

-Remember: The way EU VAT is processed has now changed due to Brexit and changes to EU laws, so be sure to read up on all the updates.
+Remember: The way EU VAT is processed has changed due to Brexit as well as changes to EU laws, so be sure to read up on all the updates.

 Understanding and recognising EORI numbers